We will be meeting again on August 6th, and 1st and 3rd Friday thereafter.

-Affiliated to The Radio Society of Great Britain
+Affiliated to the Radio Society of Great Britain RSGB

 The Horndean and District Amateur Radio Club was first formed in 1975 when a small group of licensed radio amateurs living in the Horndean area of Hampshire advertised that they wished to arrange a meeting of like-minded people sharing the same hobby.
 The club exists for the benefit of licensed radio amateurs, short-wave listeners, and anyone who is generally interested in electronics.
 To encourage home construction of radio equipment (home-brew), a constructor’s award is available for the novice, intermediate and expert using a variety of different techniques.
 The club takes part in various contests and field day events.